jameskelly33/milestone-project-1/README.md

 * The hero image shows four wooden blocks spelling out IELTS on a blue background with a red diagonal stripe going through.
 This image was chosen for its bright colour and simplicity.
 * Overlaying the image are two taglines "Learn IELTS Online" and "Improve your band score online" in the colour 'Aliceblue' with a slight shadow to stand out against the blue background.
 On larger screens this text is left aligned and on mobile screens it is centred, with the second tag-line appearing below the centre of the hero-image.
-* Below the text is a red download button when clicked will download a copy of a PDF lesson.
+* Below the text is a red button labelled 'Book a Session' which when clicked will take the user to the contact page.

 **Cards**